istavrak/vocab-recommender/data/vocabs/README.txt

-The data folder is used by the framework to store all the vocabulary details files from the LOV directory.
+The data folder is used by the framework to store all the vocabulary metadata files from the LOV directory.
 It stores the vocabulary details in JSON as they appear in the response of the endpoint: http://lov.okfn.org/dataset/lov/api/v2/vocabulary/info?vocab=<VOCAB>